 "She further told the children that no one in Mexico knew their mother, so no one could find her until their father finally found her in the hospital," the filing said, according to TMZ, "and at the time she was already dead."

-Monica Beresford-Redman" target="external">Monica Beresford-Redman's body was found beaten and strangled in a Cancun hotel sewer while on a family vacation last month.
+Monica Beresford-Redman" target="_blank">Monica Beresford-Redman's body was found beaten and strangled in a Cancun hotel sewer while on a family vacation last month.
 Mexican authorities have named Bruce Beresford-Redman as a person of interest, though no charges have been filed.

 Bruce Beresford-Redman made headlines earlier this week when he returned to Los Angeles without his passport, a trip Mexican authorities said he made without their knowledge.